madgik/exareme/Documentation/InputRequirements.md

 ## CSV Files

-The csv files should contain the datasets.
+As input we can have one or more csvs.
+The csv file should contain rows that are used as input for the engine.
 A csv file should follow these rules:
-<ul><li>The csv file should contain one or more dataset rows. </li>
-	<li>The first row should contain the variable names, corresponding to the following rows.</li>
+<ul><li>The csv file should contain at least one row that contains the variable names, corresponding to the following rows.</li>
 	<li>It should also contain a subjectcode variable, with the id of each record,</li>
 	<li>and the dataset column, that declares in which dataset the row belongs to.</li>
-	<li>All the variable names should exist in the metadata file, apart from <code>subjectcode</code> and <code>dataset</code>.</li>
+	<li>All the variable names should exist in the metadata file, except from the <code>subjectcode</code> and <code>dataset</code>.</li>
 <ul>